encoredev/encore/docs/develop/testing.md

 can run faster as they don't have to each initialise all the service struct's each time a new test starts.

 However, in some situations you might be storing state in the service struct that would interfere with other tests.
-When you have a test you want to have it's own instance of the service struct, you can use the `et.EnableServiceInstanceIsolation()` function within the test to enable this for just that test, while the rest of your tests will continue to use the shared instance.
+When you have a test you want to have its own instance of the service struct, you can use the `et.EnableServiceInstanceIsolation()` function within the test to enable this for just that test, while the rest of your tests will continue to use the shared instance.

 ## Test-only infrastructure